zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 ![Velica](b2200_1.jpg)

-This is an awesome addition and also brings [Mesh] Functionality to the HomeRouter offerings of GL-inet which is a nice tide considering all the major manufactueres offer a Mesh offering if not several.
+This is an awesome addition and also brings [Mesh] Functionality to the HomeRouter offerings of GL-inet which is a nice tide considering all the major manufacturers offer a Mesh offering if not several.

 The [Velica](https://www.gl-inet.com/products/gl-b2200/) is honestly a pretty awesome addition to the GL-inet line up, Its got both Wireguard and OpenVPN like all the others along with some new features like Mesh networking (click the link above to read more about mesh but basically you can add as many "Nodes" and you need to fill the squarefootage of your dwelling and the network is self organizing) as well as support for both Adguard Home and Cloudfalre DNS over TLS which is a huge deal for privacy and security!
 It also features a large onboard flash storage (8gb which is huge considering most other router storage options) however it has a small downside that is really not a big deal and is very on par with other Mesh capable router systems and that is its only got 2 Ethernet ports, 1 WAN and 1 LAN (this is easiliy remedied by adding an unmanaged or managed switch into the mix, however I will not be covering that because that is not Digital Nomad specific thus there should be tonnes of resources on uncle google to get you going)